Nate Borden

 Nathaniel Borden (September 22, 1932 – September 30, 1992) was a professional American football defensive end in the National Football League (NFL) for the Green Bay Packers and Dallas Cowboys.
 He also was a member of the Buffalo Bills in the American Football League (AFL).
 He played college football at Indiana University.

-Early years
+Early life

 Borden attended William L. Dickinson High School, where he was an All-state fullback and tackle.
 He also practiced the discus throw, the shot put and the two-mile run.

 He accepted a scholarship from Indiana University.
 As a freshman, he played at defensive tackle.
 He played as a defensive end in his next two years.
 As a senior, he was moved back to defensive tackle.
 He never missed a game, playing in 36 straight contests.

 Professional career

 Green Bay Packers

 Borden was selected by the Green Bay Packers in the 25th round (293rd overall) of the 1955 NFL draft.

 During this early period, Borden was one of the few African-American players on the Packers along with Frank Purnell, who played in 1957.
 When he could not find housing within the city limits, he had to room at a rundown motel just outside Green Bay.
 A number of Packers were also staying at the motel.
 They told the manager he would lose their business if Borden could not room there.
 Quarterback Bart Starr befriended Borden and frequently had him and his family at Starr's home for dinner.

 He was a starter at defensive end during four straight seasons.
 When Vince Lombardi was hired as the new head coach for the 1959 season, Borden was the only African-American player on the roster and Lombardi had to assist him in finding a decent place to live.
 He wasn't protected for the NFL Expansion Draft due to a knee injury.